Blake-Madden/Wisteria-Dataviz/Colors.md

 Creating Colors
 =============================

-wxWidgets provides a list of standard colors, such as `wxRED` and `wxWHITE`. %Wisteria adds hundreds of more colors that can be accessed by name and returned as compatible `wxColour` objects.
+wxWidgets provides a list of standard colors, such as `wxRED` and `wxWHITE`.
+Wisteria adds hundreds of more colors that can be accessed by name and returned as compatible `wxColour` objects.
 These colors can be retrieved as such:

 ```cpp
 wxColour barColor = ColorBrewer::GetColor(Color::OceanBoatBlue);
 ```

+Refer to the `Wisteria::Colors::Color` enumeration for a list of colors.

 Color Schemes
 =============================